Octogeddon review — who knew that fighting as a giant octopus could be this fun?

 The destruction is massive

 Octogeddon is a great name because you destroy so many things.
 It feels like Armageddon, where you as the octopus can lay waste to humanity’s great cities.
-It’s so much fun to lay waste to enemies, buildings, and monuments like the Statue of Liberty and the Eiffel Tower.
+It’s so much fun to smash enemies, buildings, and monuments like the Statue of Liberty and the Eiffel Tower.
 During the biggest fights in the latter part of the game, you can lay waste to armies of attackers.
 Along the way, you run into quirky bosses such as a mechanical butcher on tank treads.
 You have to dodge their attacks, but when you take the fight to them, it’s so satisfying.
 The sounds of explosions are great, and the music is dramatic and quite motivating.
 The waves of attackers get bigger and bigger, and so does the destruction.

 Humor that makes you smile or guffaw

 The humor is dumb, and the art style is cartoonish.
-But just like Plants vs. Zombies, there are some silly things that make you smile or guffaw.
+But just like Plants vs. Zombies, some silly things make you laugh and grin.
 Octogeddon’s anger management problem is a subject of jokes.
 Little offenses — like a dolphin getting an award for best performance as an octopus at an awards show — set him off and he goes on a rampage.

 I thought it was cute that Octogeddon crushes the small cars under his tentacles, and it was funny as tiny stick people jump out of buildings that Octogeddon is trashing.
 (They don’t die.
 They just scream and run away).
-Fan told me that was one of the last changes that they added to the game, and he was so happy they managed to do it.
+Fan told me that was one of the last changes that they added, and he was so happy they managed to do it.

 The weapons are creative